 Madison Park Cooperative Preschool (MPCP) is located at the historic Madison Park bathhouse on the shores of Lake Washington.
-MPCP has provided families with a nurturing and supportive environment for nearly 50 years – since its 1970 inception as a babysitting cooperative.
+MPCP has provided families with a nurturing and supportive environment for more than 50 years – since its 1970 inception as a babysitting cooperative.

-MPCP is a parent-child study laboratory affiliated with Seattle Central College and a larger network of local cooperative preschools.
-Through this program, MPCP is required to provide a safe, age-appropriate and supportive atmosphere where parents, additional caregivers and children learn together.
+MPCP is a parent-child study laboratory affiliated with North Seattle College and a larger network of local cooperative preschools.
+Through this program, MPCP provides a safe, age-appropriate and supportive atmosphere where parents, additional caregivers and children learn together.